faerazo/faerazo/README.md

-- 👋 Hi, I’m Francisco Erazo and I am from Ecuador!
+- 👋 Hi, my name is Francisco, I am an Ecuadorian who lives in Sweden 🇸🇪

-- 📊 I’m currently learning python and r for data analytics
+- 📊 Currently I am pursuing a master's program in data analytics at Lund University!

 <!---
 faerazo/faerazo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.